Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Introduction

 For equivariant $\mathbb R$-test configurations with reduced central fibre, the classification is much simpler, \begin{thm} The $G$-equivariant $\mathbb R$-test configurations of $(X,L)$ are in one-one correspondence with the concave piecewise linear functions on $\Delta_L$ so that its gradient lies in $\mathcal V$, and its domains of linearity consist of rational polytopes in $\Delta_L$. \end{thm} Indeed, the points of discontinuity are totally determined by $f$ in this case.
 The precise statement of Theorem \ref{main-thm-2} is Theorem \ref{G-classify-reduced}.
-From this we can prove (see Corollary \ref{R-TC-Lambda} below) \begin{thm} The $G$-equivariant $\mathbb R$-test configurations of $(X,L)$ are in one-one correspondence with vectors in the valuation cone $\mathcal V$. \end{thm}

-For $G$-equivariant special $\mathbb R$-test configurations, we compute the combinatory data of its central fibre $\mathcal X_0$, which includes the spherical datum of the spherical homogeneous space embedded in $\mathcal X_0$ and the moment polytope which determines the compactification and polarization.
-Using a deep uniqueness result of Losev \cite{Losev} (see also \cite[Theorem 30.22]{Timashev-book}), we get the following finiteness result \begin{thm} Up to $G$-equivariant isomorphism, the set of central fibres of all $G$-equivariant special $\mathbb R$-test configurations is finite. \end{thm} Theorem \ref{main-thm-5} is stated in Section 4 as a corollary of Proposition \ref{homo-sph-datum-G/H0} (see Corollary below).
+Then we conclude Theorem \ref{main-thm-3} from Theorem \ref{main-thm-2}, see Proposition \ref{R-TC-Lambda} below for details.